Lineblocs/site/app/docs/quickstarts/business-hours-with-custom-macros.md

 ![Call Queues example](/img/frontend/docs/macros/business-hours.png)

-Lineblocs macros allow you to add custom functionality to your call flows, using the TypeScript language.
+Lineblocs macros allow you to further customize your call flows using the TypeScript language.

 Using Lineblocs macros, you can create high level integrations that include tasks such as sending a lead to a CRM, or sending out an email using an API.